 Student Commons areas in Mesalands Community College's academic and technical buildings offer places where students meet, socialize, study together, eat, or just visit.
-The commons areas are designed to meet the immediate needs of students taking classes in a given building, and may provide television, magazines and newspapers, etc.
+The commons areas are designed to meet the immediate needs of students taking classes in a given building, and may provide television, magazines, newspapers, etc.

 Vending machines and restrooms are nearby.
 Many campus-wide student meetings and receptions are held in the commons areas.
-After Mesalands Community College spring graduation ceremonies, families of graduates gather for an informal reception with refreshments in the commons area of Building A, or the courtyard, depending on the weather.